Funk Library Policies

-The library is open to all visitors during operating hours before 10PM.
-Between 10PM and 3AM, access is restricted to University students, faculty, and staff with a valid I-Card.
+The library is open to all visitors during operating hours (consult hours listing for current hours) until 10PM.
+After 10PM, access is restricted to University students, faculty, and staff with a valid I-Card.
 Scan your I-Card in the wall-mounted unit to unlock the doors.
-See full Access Policy.

 To borrow materials, you must show a valid identification card.
 The following forms of ID are accepted:

 - A current University of Illinois at Urbana-Champaign I-Card